Pacific Southwest, Region 9: Superfund

 This site is being addressed in four stages: initial actions and three long-term remedial phases focusing on the on-site groundwater, source control, and off-site contamination.

 Initial Actions: In 1987, two Lincoln Avenue Water Company wells were affected by groundwater contamination from the JPL and were shut down.
 A treatment system for VOCs has since been installed and the wells are now operational.
 Between 1989 and 1990, four wells in the City of Pasadena also were impacted; a treatment system for VOCs has since been installed on these wells.
 Four wells owned by the City of Pasadena are still out of service because of perchlorate contamination, but NASA has begun installing a treatment system.
 Three additional wells owned by the City of Pasadena are located several miles downgradient.
-NASA installed a monitoring well in late 2004 and plans to install another well in 2005 to investigate whether this is part of the JPL plume.
+NASA installed a monitoring well in late 2004 and installed another well in 2005 to investigate whether this is part of the JPL plume.
 NASA paid for the installation of an ion-exchange/carbon filter treatment system in 2004 for the two Lincoln Avenue wells that had levels of perchlorate contamination above the State of California drinking water standard.

 Source Control: During the summer of 1993, NASA began investigating sources of contamination at the site.
 These studies were primarily focused on the seepage pits and three other disposal points.
 NASA collected soil samples from numerous deep soil bearings and subsurface gas samples to determine which seepage pits are sources of contamination.
 NASA also investigated the extent of soil contamination.
 The surface soil was found to not contain contaminants at a level high enough to pose a threat to human health or the environment, so no further action is necessary for surface soils.